Placito/web-scraping/README.md

 ## Description

 Use the robot to extract information from a website.
-In this specifc case, the goal was obtain the films names that won the Oscar in the best film category.
+In this specifc case, the goal was obtain the films names and dates from the ones that won the Oscar in the best film category.